 Completing it will give you the same confident feelings as above.

 Once you’ve tackled the hardest task or biggest priority of the day, ride the wave of relief and empowerment by completing at least one other unfinished task each day.

 Sign up for that class.
 Ask for that raise.
-Rollover that 401k.
+Start your side hustle.
 Make that doctor’s appointment.
 Complete that blog post (Amy!).